sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

 - Leave _ColorRange frame property as-is, when using matrix names "PC.709" or "PC.601", for example in ConvertToRGB32.
 - Fix FadeIn, which behaved like FadeIn2
 - Fix #418: ShowSMTPE/ShowTime alignment - NO_WIN_GDI case (e.g. Posix)
+- Fix #421: add safety checks to SuperEQ to match SSRC

 Optimizations
 ~~~~~~~~~~~~~